Carrizosa: History of the Region

-Iron Age funerary vessels were found with painted horizontal stripes.
-Following the Battle of Alarcos, Muslims reconquered Castile again.

-Year 1212. - The victory of Las Navas de Tolosa, leads the Order of Santiago to take over the Campo de Montiel, ending conquest in 1229 to seize the castle of Montiel.

-Year 1215. - King Henry I of Castile, gives Carrizosa, among other places, the Count Don Alvaro Nunez de Lara, so that they are repopulated, specifying the assignment in another document dated 1217.

-Year 1243. - The Order of Santiago and Alcaraz council clash over ownership of the Campo de Montiel castles, villages and wilds, Carrizosa amongst them.
+The oldest signs of civilization in the municipality are from Iron Age funerary vessels which were found with painted horizontal stripes.
+Following the Battle of Alarcos, Muslims reconquered Castile and Carrizosa came under Muslim control.
+In the year 1212, following the victory of the kingdoms of Castile, Aragon, and Navarre in the Battle of Las Navas de Tolosa, the Order of Santiago takes over the comarca Campo de Montiel which the municipality is located in.
+In 1215, King Henry I of Castile gave Carrizosa to Count Don Alvaro Nunez de Lara so that they are repopulated following the Reconquista with Henry later outlining in a document from 1217 that the purpose was to repopulate.
+In 1243, the Order of Santiago Alcaraz's council began to clash over ownership of the castles, villages, and woodland in the Campo de Montiel region.

-Year 1387. - Is granted Carrizosa entrusted to Pedro Diaz de Monsalve, first known commander, who kept it until the year 1409.
-They follow a series of commanders until the parcel is the youngest son of Don Rodrigo Manrique, Enrique Manrique.
-The population at the time, would be about 90 habitanes.
-In these years, the castle is definitely abandoned and the population is settled in its current location, on the banks of the river Carrizosa (currently Canyamares).

-Year 1493. - The finished building the parish church of Santa Catalina, which consisted of a nave of four arches of stone and covered with white pine and reed.
-On the west side was attached the cemetery.
+The ownership of Carrizosa was granted Carrizosa was entrusted to Pedro Diaz de Monsalve in 1387, who would keep it until the year 1409.
+Following the end of the entrustment of the area to Diaz de Monsalve, a series of commanders would take power until the land was given to the youngest son of Don Rodrigo Manrique, Enrique Manrique.
+The population at the time was around 90 inhabitants.
+In these years, the main castle in Montiel was abandoned and the population firmly settled in its current location, on the banks of the river Carrizosa (currently Canyamares).
+In 1493, the parish's church was finished called the Church of Santa Catalina, which consisted of a nave of four arches of stone and covered with white pine and reed and was located next to the cemetery.

-Year 1515. - The population of Carrizosa, due to poor harvests and epidemics, has fallen to 45 inhabitants.
-In this year, the painter of Fuenllana, Hernando de Miranda, finished a beautiful altarpiece for the high altar of the parish.
-In November, visitors come to the Order of Santiago, making relationship of objects held by the church.
-Another visiting shrines and had Carrizosa is the Virgin of the Holm oak.
-These views are repeated in subsequent years, until the last visit of which no record, in 1554.

-Year 1575. - Although Carrizosa remained Alhambra village had its own council and directs, he owned four homes in Villanueva de los Infantes.
-The year 1575 there are two maps made on the occasion of the Topographic Relations of Philip II.
+Over the years the population of Carrizosa would drop due to poor harvests and epidemics, and in 1515 the municipality had 45 inhabitants.
+In the same year, the painter of Fuenllana, Hernando de Miranda, finished an altarpiece for the high altar for the Church of Santa Catalina.
+Also, visitors started coming to the Order of Santiago, making a list of objects held by the local church.
+By the year 1575, although Carrizosa remained a part of the village of Alhambra village, it had its own council and directs, and the council-owned four homes in Villanueva de los Infantes.